-As Richman has his George Case, Costas has his Gary Geiger. a journeyman player of the 1960s with a lifetime .246 average.
-He was the last man left on Costas' bench during a 1966 Strat-O-Matic showdown with his cousin: Costas was forced to call on Geiger as a pinch-hitter.
+Just as Richman has his George Case, Costas has his Gary Geiger, a journeyman player of the 1960s with a lifetime 0.246 average.
+He was the last man left on Costas' bench during a 1966 Strat-O showdown with his cousin.
+Costas was forced to call on Geiger as a pinch hitter.